 - Face situations where you used to smoke and no longer feel like you need to smoke.

-- Find other ways to do things that you thought smoking helped you do in the past.
+- Find other ways to do things that you used smoking to help you do in the past.

-- Reject or outgrow your image of yourself as a smoker.
+- Reject or move past your image of yourself as a smoker.